Borscht Soup

 Directions

-- Shred all the veggies.
-To speed it up, consider using the shredding disk of a food processor.
-Alternatively, use a box grater.
+- Shred the apple and all the veggies using the shredding disk of a food processor, or using a box grater.

 - Add the oil to a large pot on medium-high heat.
-When hot, add the onions, garlic, carrots, bell pepper, and celery and cook until soft, about 3 minutes.
+When hot, add the garlic and all the shredded vegetables.
+Cook until soft, about 5 minutes.

-- Then add all the remaining ingredients.
-Bring to a boil, reduce to a simmer, partially cover with a lid, and let cook until the beets are soft, about 15 - 20 minutes.
+- Add all the remaining ingredients.
+Stir and cook, partially covered, at a simmer until the beets are soft, about 15 - 20 minutes.

 Notes